rtybase/no-insecure-access-proxy/README.md

 Configure your browser's PAC file path to point at `http://127.0.0.1:8181/files/proxy.pac`.

-NOTE: Chenge `127.0.0.1` if you host this proxy elsewhere.
+NOTE: Change `127.0.0.1` if you host this proxy elsewhere.